blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

     ```
     docker stack deploy -c <PATH>/docker-swarm/hub/docker-compose.yml -c <PATH>/docker-swarm/docker-compose.local-overrides.yml <STACK_NAME>
     ```
+    - Replace <STACK_NAME> with the name of the stack to be used in the deployment.
+    - Replace <PATH> with the directory path to the Alert installation files.
     - Use the same stack name used to install Black Duck from step 6 i.e. blackduck.
     ```
     docker stack deploy -c <PATH>/docker-swarm/hub/docker-compose.yml -c <PATH>/docker-swarm/docker-compose.local-overrides.yml blackduck
     ```